Rightpoint/RIGImageGallery/README.md

 RIGImageGallery is an image gallery for iOS written in Swift.

-The goal is to offer sensible defaults that takes care of most of building an image gallery automatically, and offer easy block based customization..
+The goal is to offer sensible defaults that takes care of most of building an image gallery automatically, and offer easy, block-based customization.

 ## Installation with CocoaPods